classicwuhao/qmaxuse/README.md

 * Multiple SMT solvers (CVC4, MATHSAT5, etc) are being added.

 ## 8. ACKNOWLEDGEMENTS
 We woud like to thank [Marie Farrell](https://github.com/mariefarrell) and [Joesph Timoney](https://github.com/ArpSolina) for helpful comments on this research.
-We would also like to thank [Andrea Balogh](https://github.com/baloghAndi) for helping with the benchmark generation.
+We would also like to thank [Andrea Balogh](https://github.com/baloghAndi) for helping the benchmark generation.

 Last updated: 02-May-2017